decisionmechanics/essential-robot-framework/notes/index.md

 - Link text locators work specifically for  `<a>` elements
 - CSS selectors allow precise matching with styles and structure
 - XPath provides a powerful way to navigate through the DOM structure
-- Good locators are unique, stable, and resistant to page changes
+- Good locators are unique, stable and resistant to page changes
 	- Good element naming conventions make web app testing easier
 - Dynamic or auto-generated attributes can make locators fragile
 - Locators should be chosen to minimise maintenance in tests